jigx-com/jigx-docs-examples/docs/Components/progress-bar.md

 ::::VerticalSplit{layout="left"}
 :::VerticalSplitItem
 In this example the `onPress` property uses the `action.set-state` set to `true`.
-When the progress-bar is pressed the state is evaluated in the `when` property of the `component.image`, which then shows the image.&#x20;
+When the progress-bar is pressed the state is evaluated in the `when` property of the `component.image`, which then shows the image.

 **Example:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-onpress.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/progress-bar/progress-bar-onpress.jigx).
 :::

 :::VerticalSplitItem